AIS2203-H-2022/ais2203_exercise1/README.md

 If you have not already, tell CMake about the files you have created so that you are able to run the code.

 ### Step 5
 Add and commit your changes to git.
-Then push your changes to github for a friendly review.
+Then push your changes to GitHub for a friendly review.